AliceO2Group/AliceO2/doc/CodeOrganization.md

   * What is repeated / structural starts with a lower case letter (e.g. src, include, test).
   * The rest (labels, unique names) start with an upper case letter (e.g. Common, Detectors).
 * Why are headers in `MyModule/include/MyModule` and not directly in `MyModule/include ?`
- * A: The difficulty here is that we have a number of constraints.
+  * The difficulty here is that we have a number of constraints.
 First the headers must be installed in a directory named after the module.
 Second the code which uses the headers must include `MyModule/xyz.h` and it must work whether it is inside AliceO2 or in a different repo, i.e. whether the headers are installed or they are internal.
  When evaluating the different options we ended up with this not-totally-perfect solution because all other solutions